Accenture/mercury/README.md

 function execution strategies.

 It integrates with Eclipse Vertx to hide the complexity of event-driven programming and embraces the three function execution strategies using kernel thread pool, coroutine and suspend function.
-For example, you can turn a regular Java class into a coroutine by adding the annotation “CoroutineRunner.”
+The default execution strategy is "coroutine" unless you specify the function using the "KernelThreadRunner" annotation.
 To simplify writing “suspend function,” you can implement the “KotlinLambdaFunction” class and copy-n-paste your existing Java code into the new Kotlin class, the IDE will automatically convert code for you.
 With 90% conversion efficiency, you may need minor touch up to finish the rest.

 We can construct a composable application with self-contained functions that execute when events arrive.
 There is a simple event API that we call the “Post Office” to support sequential non-blocking RPC, async,